Last Updated on May 21, 2022 by Mark Roberts

 2. Boost Your Internet Signal Using WiFi Signal Booster

 As mentioned earlier, the internet connection is the main culprit behind the Roku TV getting slow.
-This could be due to an issue with your Router or internet service provider.
+This could be due to an issue with your Router or internet.

-If your internet speed is slow, you can check the signal strength and solve the issue by changing the position of your Router.
+If your internet speed is slow, you can check the wifi network strength and solve the issue by changing the position of your Router.

 If Roku says that the internet connectivity is good, check if there are any interruptions between your Roku and the Router.
-Also, reduce the total number of devices connected to your Roku device.
+Also, reduce the total number of devices connected to your Roku tv.

 If your connection is fair or poor, you should place your Roku near the Router or buy a NETGEAR Dual Band Wireless Signal Booster which covers up to 1500 Sq Ft area.
 Also, if your Roku or Router is placed inside a closed cabinet, relocate it to an open area.

-3. Using A Wired Connection Using Ethernet Port
+3. Using A Wired Connection Using Ethernet Cable Port

 4. Manually Set Up your Video Streaming Speed